New Jersey Third Party Claims – Personal Injury & Accidents Lawyers Holding Third Parties Responsible for Work-Related Injuries

-- Products liability claim: When a manufacturer poorly or negligently designs birth defects that contributes to an industrial accident, an injured worker may be able to file a separate tort suit against the manufacturer.
+- Products liability claim: When a manufacturer poorly or negligently designs birth defects that contribute to an industrial accident, an injured worker may be able to file a separate tort suit against the manufacturer.

 - Birth defects claim: The children of a worker who develops an occupational disease may be able to sue their parent’s employer for birth defects caused by the disease.

 Speak with Freehold, NJ Personal Injury Lawyers about Your Third-Party Claim Stemming from a Workplace Accident